markusmoenig/Eldiron/docs/docs/official_rules.md

 NPCs respawn by default. `[respawn.npc]` defines the delay, restores health to full, restores the NPC's startup loadout and behavior state, and removes that NPC's corpse when it returns.
-Player death remains script-controlled so games can decide whether the player wakes at a shrine, returns to town, loses gold, keeps a tombstone, or follows another custom death loop.
+Player death remains script-controlled so games can decide whether the player wakes at a shrine, returns to town, loses money, keeps a tombstone, or follows another custom death loop.
 Individual NPCs can override the timer with `respawn_seconds` or disable automatic respawn with `respawn = false`.